If a mobile banking app makes you think of depositing checks and discovering your balance quickly, you’re in good company. These are classic tasks.

 With all of the subscriptions, apps, services and accounts we’re linked to, it’s easy to lose track of where your information is going, what it’s used for and how you’re being charged.
 But mobile banking apps can help organize that information and track it for you.

-Wells Fargo, for example, offers a number of features through its app that give customers more control over their bank information.
-Users not only can turn their debit cards on and off instantly, they’re also able to track recurring payments (like subscriptions), linked accounts and which devices your cards are connected to.
+Wells Fargo, for example, offers a number of features through its app that give customers more control over their bank information and provide recommendations to boost security.
+Users can track recurring payments (like subscriptions), linked accounts and which devices your cards are connected to.

 Many banking apps additionally offer insights into where your data is being shared.
 With the Bank of America app, for example, customers can see which third parties have access to their data in the Security Center tab.
 Greater transparency around how their data is stored and used can allow customers to look out for anything suspicious, and it can build trust between customers and their banks.